 Everyone knows that Peru is famous for Machu Picchu- one of the Seven Wonders of the World; but that’s not the only place you should visit.
 Colca Canyon, the second deepest canyon on earth, is definitely a place to discover.
 Lake Titicaca- at more than 4,000m above sea level, is home to the famous floating islands and a brilliant space to discover indigenous Peru.
-Let’s not forget the hidden gems most travelers don’t know about: Tambo Colorado in Pisco, Huacachina the desert oasis home to the biggest sand dunes in South America, or the Paracas National Reserve, where the desert meets with the sea to create unbelievable scenery.
+Let’s not forget the hidden gems most travelers don’t know about: The Secret Slave Tunnels in Chincha, Huacachina the desert oasis home to the biggest sand dunes in South America, or the Paracas National Reserve, where the desert meets with the sea to create unbelievable scenery.
 The best way to discover the real Peru is to travel with Peru Hop and see all of these unique attractions for yourself.

 2. Buses are better than planes

 While there is a budding budget airline industry in South America, the frequent delays and canceled flights can become annoying very quickly.
 The primary form of long-distance travel has become buses for most travelers in Peru due to the scenery you get to enjoy, and the lower prices than even the budget airlines.
 Use these long-distance rides to practice Spanish, get some reading done, research your next destination, etc. Many buses have luxury seats, so you can just get on and relax.
 Especially when traveling with an established company, such as Peru Hop, the stresses of travel just melt away.